 This is particularly important for indie podcasters who may be podcasting from home or recording on location with a guest.
-Wear your headphones, monitor the levels.
+Wear your headphones, and monitor the levels.

 It’s a low impact way to get good audio.
 You can’t fix problems you don’t know you’re having.
 So wear headphones even if you feel silly.

-Choose a noise-free environment
+Choose noise-free surroundings

 Related: Getting Ready to Record

-They call it decoupling
+They call it decoupling.

-Essentially everything we are doing in this list is to reduce or control as much of our recording environment as possible so we can get the best quality audio and reducing the work we need to do in post-production.
+Essentially everything we are doing in this list is to reduce or control as much of our recording environment as possible so we can get the best quality audio and reduce the work we need to do in post-production.

 Avoid creepy mouth breathing…

-You know those clicking noises your saliva makes and the ASMR people are getting paid stupid money to make.
+You know those clicking noises your saliva makes, and the ASMR people are getting paid stupid money to make.
 Yeah, well, we don’t want those sounds here.
 Here are a few tips to keep in mind: